Arrest History Disclosure Process

 4. If any of the information on their disclosure form changes after a student has applied (for instance, they are convicted of another criminal offense or their legal situation has changed), they are under a duty to disclose this information to the institution to update their application.

 With respect to criminal activities that occur subsequent to enrollment, the conduct process is the sole venue for addressing such behaviors.
-Students have a reporting requirement and must bring to the attention of The Office of Judicial Affairs any criminal convictions obtained against them.
-Upon learning of a criminal charge or conviction against a student, The Office of Judicial Affairs may impose interim suspension, may initiate the judicial process for dishonesty*, may initiate the judicial process based on the behavior, and/or may initiate the judicial process for violation of local, state or federal law.
+Students have a reporting requirement and must bring to the attention of The Office of Student Conduct any criminal convictions obtained against them.
+Upon learning of a criminal charge or conviction against a student, The Office of Student Conduct may impose interim suspension, may initiate the judicial process for dishonesty*, may initiate the judicial process based on the behavior, and/or may initiate the judicial process for violation of local, state or federal law.

 5. Additionally, each student must provide a statement agreeing to abide by the University’s rules and regulations.
 Each applicant is provided relevant information for rules and regulations found in ‘The Student Handbook’ found http://www.wku.edu/judicialaffairs.

-6. An assessment is made by the Office of Judicial Affairs of each applicant.
+6. An assessment is made for each applicant.
 The decision is made to either allow applicants admission or deny.
 Decisions to allow those with criminal convictions may include provisions for enrollment and housing. (i.e. a student may be allowed admission, but denied on-campus housing or a student may be allowed admission but only be allowed to enroll in distance learning courses)

-7. Documentation in relation to criminal convictions will be held in a confidential file for 5 years in The Office of Judicial Affairs after a decision has been made.
+7. Documentation in relation to criminal convictions will be held in a confidential file for 5 years in The Office of Student Conduct after a decision has been made.